jady-sec/SOAR-EDR/README.md

 ### Install Sysmon (For Enhanced Logging)
 - Download Sysmon from [Microsoft Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon).
 - Extract the ZIP on the VM.
-- Run in Command Prompt (as admin): `Sysmon64.exe -accepteula -i sysmonconfig.xml` (use a config file like from SwiftOnSecurity's GitHub for good defaults: Download [sysmonconfig.xml](https://github.com/SwiftOnSecurity/sysmon-config) and place it in the same folder).
+- Run in Command Prompt (as admin): `Sysmon64.exe -accepteula -i sysmonconfig.xml` (use a config file like from SwiftOnSecurity's GitHub: Download [sysmonconfig.xml](https://github.com/SwiftOnSecurity/sysmon-config) and place it in the same folder).
 - Verify: Open Event Viewer > Applications and Services Logs > Microsoft > Windows > Sysmon > Operational—look for sysmon with event_id 1.

 ![Sysmon event confirmation](images/Sysmon-event-creation-confirmation.png)